explorigin/Rocket/doc/usage.rst

     server = CherryPyWSGIServer(('127.0.0.1', 80), demo_app)
     server.start()

 See the `API Reference`_ below for more details on all available options.
+Also the source distribution contains an examples directory with a ready-to-run example of each method type.

 Logging
 =======